My story of a successful woman who fell is also the tale of a troubled inmate who rose.

-If you search this site looking for a broken woman with a felony conviction, you’ll find me.
-If you search more hoping for answers, you’ll find a woman living with conviction.
-My name is Toby.
-I am Unleashed.
+If you search this site looking for a broken woman with a felony, you’ll find me.
+If you read this story hoping for answers, you’ll find a woman living with conviction.
+With wisdom, you’ll find both.
+In my story perhaps we’ll find each other.

 It was time to take stock.
 I felt as disposable as the 670,000 dogs put down in the United States every year so I started a prison dog program called Safe Harbor.